 Unlike many others, this pump can inflate up to 400 PSI, with pressure readings on the analog gauge.
 Lezyne also offers a similar pump with a digital gauge for those who prefer it.

-The Shock Drive boasts a T-shaped ergonomic handle to ease palm pressure when inflating high pressures.
+The Shock Drive boasts a T-shaped ergonomic handle to reduce palm pressure when inflating at high pressures.
 Overall, this pump offers the best price-value ratio among all the options.

 Also available at performancebike.com

-RockShox High Pressure Shock Pump (Best Shock Pump for Demanding)
+RockShox High Pressure Shock Pump (Best Shock Pump for Demanding Users)

 Ease of Inflation 4/5 | Accuracy 5/5 | Gauge 5/5 | Max Pressure 5/5 | Build Quality 4/5 | Price 4/5 | WEIGHTED OVERALL SCORE 4.6/5